What is the VAT threshold and when do you need to register for VAT?

 If the taxable turnover of your business does not exceed the current VAT registration threshold, you can still register for VAT voluntarily.

-There are two main reasons why a business might opt to register for VAT:
+The common reasons why a business might opt to register for VAT include:

 Outside the scopeN/aItems that are completely outside of the UK VAT system.
 Examples include drawings, wages, MOT tests, rates, etc.